CODE-at-TACC/summer-2015/python_intro/Readme.md

 The variable *result* is assigned the information that you type in when prompted by the built-in function **raw_input**.

-**raw_input** lets you enter information into a variable using your keyboard while the script is running.
+**raw_input** lets you create a new string using your keyboard while the script is running.

 #### Challenge